Train Travel Trivia Quiz Questions with Answers

 Japan's Shinkansen popularly known as ("bullet-train") commenced operation in what year?

-A: In 1964, and was the first successful example of a high speed passenger rail system.
+, and was the first successful example of a high speed passenger rail system.

 What is the fastest wheeled train running on rails?